ThilakshanArulnesan/scheduler/README.md

 The api-server is provided by [Lighthouse labs](https://github.com/lighthouse-labs/scheduler-api).
 To run your own copy of the server you must clone and follow the instructions in the [provided readme](https://github.com/lighthouse-labs/scheduler-api/blob/master/README.md).

+## Hosted Server
+A working version of the project is enabled using CircleCI for continuous integration and netlify for continous deployment.
+It can be accessed using [https://romantic-nobel-c7aa08.netlify.com/](https://romantic-nobel-c7aa08.netlify.com/).
+The api-server is hosted by Heroku and will take some time to initially boot up (please try refreshing the page after 1-2 minutes).

 ## Demo/Example
 When loading the app you should see a screen similar to the one below.
 ![landing page](doc/landing.png)